What We Do

 Where and When

 Sunday is our busiest day of the week.
-If you are thinking about visiting Green Community Church for the first time, our doors open at 9:00am for Adult Sunday School.
-Come in and learn something new.
-At 10:00am we have Fellowship time, enjoy something to eat or a cup of coffee and visit for awhile.
+If you are thinking about visiting Green Community Church for the first time, our doors open at 9:00 for Adult Sunday School.
+At 10:00 we have some light refreshments; enjoy something to eat or a cup of coffee and visit for awhile.
 At 10:30 we start our worship service.

 We meet at the corner of Happy Valley Road and Carnes Road.